 With our program, you’ll get the full hospital experience.
 You can see how a hospital team works together so that even if midwifery may not be the place for you, you get the opportunity to observe other medical professions.

 Additionally, we gain a global health perspective with our program.
 You’ll see a completely different part of the world and its healthcare system.
 Understanding healthcare in the global context will give you a great advantage in your career.

 By shadowing a midwife or doctor, you start to build relationships within the healthcare field.
 This is important because you will likely need references for school or jobs in the future.

-At Global Pre-Meds, your mentoring doctor provides you with a personal letter of recommendation, in addition to the reference and certificate of completion that we give you.
+At Global Pre-Meds, your mentoring doctor provides you with a personal letter of recommendation, which helps you in your future applications.

 If you are interested in midwifery, we hope that you’ll consider one of our comprehensive doctor shadowing programs.